 ESRD requires dialysis treatment to keep the kidneys functioning.
 Those beneficiaries needing this treatment can also expect a 20% coinsurance until they reach their plan maximum out of pocket.
 This makes treatment costs very high and difficult to pay for.

-Ways to Offset the Gaps in Medicare Advantage Plans
+Ways to offset the gaps in Medicare Advantage plans

 Original Medicare and a Medicare Supplement plan provide the most comprehensive coverage.
 They can eliminate all the concerns and costs above.
 However, not everyone can enroll in or afford a Medigap Plan.
-Below are a few ways for those for that a Medicare Supplement plan isn’t an option that can combat the disadvantages of Medicare Part C.
+Below are a few ways for those for whom a Medicare Supplement plan isn’t an option that can combat the disadvantages of Medicare Part C.